-Aegis is the name identified with the weapon system, combat system, and ships which have modernized and strengthened our surface Navy to cope with potential threats for the last three decades and for many years to come.
+Aegis is the name identified with the weapon system, combat system, and ships which have modernized and strengthened our surface Navy to cope with potential threats for the last four decades and for many years to come.

 The word "aegis" comes to use from classical mythology.
 Aegis is the name of the shield of the sky god and war goddess of the ancient Greeks and Romans: Zeus and Athena (Gr.); Jupiter and Minerva (Rom.), from which the expression "under the aegis of" meaning "under the protection of" is derived.

-In the myth of the aegis, the Greek god of fire and smithcraft, Hephaestus (whose Roman counterpart is Vulcan), forged a metal shield or breastplate for Zeus and covered it with the hide of a goat Amalthea that had nursed the infant Zeus.
+In the myth of the aegis, the Greek god of fire and smith craft, Hephaestus (whose Roman counterpart is Vulcan), forged a metal shield or breastplate for Zeus and covered it with the hide of a goat, Amalthea, that had nursed the infant Zeus.
 The shield was trimmed with gold tassels, which were sometimes portrayed as four snakes representing fear, flight, force and pursuit.
 The aegis is also often seen in the possession of Athena.

 AEGIS TECHREP Divisions

-The Test and Evaluation Division plans and conducts System Performance Demonstrations (Demos), Engineering Assessments (EAs) and Development Tests (DTs) to provide an independent assessment of system performance.
+The Test and Evaluation Division (T&E) plans and conducts System Performance Demonstrations (Demos), Engineering Assessments (EAs) and Development Tests (DTs) to provide an independent assessment of system performance.
 They also support all phases of test and evaluation conducted at CSEDS and PTC.
 They coordinate aircraft services for live exercises, analyze data and provide reports on Navy conducted tests and demonstrations at CSEDS.
-T&E plans, organizes, and coordinates the development of ship construction combat system test documentation for all Aegis ship classes (US and FMS).
+T&E plans, organizes and coordinates the development of ship construction combat system test documentation for all AEGIS ship classes (US and FMS).